 Zongheng is now completing his degree in the Bard College Conservatory of Music.
 He is double majored in music performance and Psychology, concentrating in Mind, Brain, and Behavior.
 He is interested in cognitive psychology, neuroscience and the relationship between memory reactivation and the body’s stress response.
 He wants to work more on coding and programming in psychology studies.
 Now he’s the assistant for the International Students Office and publishing editor for Bard College Chinese Channel.

 » firstname.lastname@example.org | 121 Preston Hall

-Nora Grace-Flood is a junior at Bard College majoring in Psychology with concentrations in Public Health and Cognitive Science.
+Nora Grace-Flood is a senior at Bard College majoring in Psychology with concentrations in Public Health and Cognitive Science.
 She is interested in exploring cognition, whether from the perspective of neuroscience, language, biology, or anthropology.
 Outside of the lab, Nora is also the director of the Teaching Kitchen, which facilitates professional and student-lead cooking classes around campus, and a writing fellow at the Bard Learning Commons.
 You can also find her making mediocre coffees at Sawkill on Thursday nights.
 Unlike the rest of the lab assistants, and to the dismay of her pet cat, she is strictly a dog person.

 » email@example.com | 121 Preston Hall

-Chandler O’Reardon is a junior at Bard College majoring in psychology.
+Chandler O’Reardon is a senior at Bard College majoring in psychology.
 She is interested in the cognitive/neuroscience and developmental branches of psychology, and where those branches overlap.
 She also works as a box office ticketing agent at the Fisher Center for Performing Arts and is a gymnastics coach back in her hometown.

 Lab Managers Emeriti